catalyzeio/stratum-docs/environment-variables-manage.md

 If you have not already done this, [install](https://github.com/daticahealth/cli) the Datica CLI and [associate](/compliant-cloud/cli-reference#associate) to the environment and service that you wish to manage.

-`catalyze associate MyProdEnvironmentName app01 -a Prod-app01`
+`datica associate MyProdEnvironmentName app01 -a Prod-app01`

 ## List variables via the CLI